-- Electronically recording meetings and conversations without the prior knowledge and consent of the other persons involved. - Adopting a 'scattergun' approach: pursuing a complaint or complaints with the school or Trust and, at the same time, with a Member of Parliament/a councillor/the authority's independent auditor/the Local Authority/local police/solicitors/the Ombudsman/OFSTED. - Making unnecessarily excessive demands on the time and resources of staff whilst a complaint is being looked into, by for example excessive telephoning or sending emails to numerous school/Trust staff, writing lengthy complex letters every few days and expecting immediate responses. - Submitting repeat complaints, after complaints processes have been completed, essentially about the same issues, with additions/variations which the complainant insists make these 'new' complaints which should be put through the full Complaints Policy. - Refusing to accept the decision repeatedly arguing the point and complaining about the decision. - Combinations of some or all of these.
+and consent of the other people involved.
+Adopting a 'scattergun' approach: pursuing a complaint or complaints with the school or Trust and, at the same time, with a Member of Parliament/a councillor/the authority's independent auditor/the Local Authority/local police/solicitors/the Ombudsman/OFSTED.
+Making unnecessarily excessive demands on the time and resources of staff whilst a complaint is being looked into, by for example excessive telephoning or sending emails to numerous school/Trust staff, writing lengthy complex letters every few days and expecting immediate responses.
+Submitting repeat complaints, after complaints processes have been completed, essentially about the same issues, with additions/variations which the complainant insists make these 'new' complaints which should be put through the full Complaints Policy.
+Refusing to accept the decision - repeatedly arguing the point and complaining about the decision.
+Combinations of some or all of these.
 The decision to restrict access to the school/Trust offices will be taken by the Headteacher/CEO and will normally follow a prior warning to the complainant.
 Any restrictions imposed will be appropriate and proportionate.
-The options we are most likely to consider are:

-- requesting contact in a particular form (for example, letters only); - requiring contact to take place with a named member of staff; - restricting telephone calls to specified days and times; and/or - asking the complainant to enter into an agreement about their future contacts with us.
+The options we are most likely to consider are: requesting contact in a particular form (for example, letters only); requiring contact to take place with a named member of staff; restricting telephone calls to specified days and times; and/or asking the complainant to enter into an agreement about their future contacts with us. ln all cases where it is decided to treat someone as an unreasonably persistent